explorable-viz/esop2025/author-response/response.md

 # Review C

 **Specific points to respond to**
-- Why distinction between eliminators and expressions?
-Why not a "normal" core lambda-calculus?
 - Why the absence of loops?
 - Why no fixpoint operator?
 - **No anonymous supplement provided to play with those visualizations in real time**
 - If program is known statically, you should be able to compute graph along with data before serving it to the client

-# Review D

-**Specific points to respond to**
-- Delta to POPL 2022 may be too small -- Do the above two items correctly characterize the main delta?
-- Better to highlight that underlying idea is quite straightforward
-- Continuations and eliminators irrelevant to subject of paper.
-Why doesn't the calculus just have a one-level deep explicit case statement?
-This would be more standard and remove the need to even talk about eleminators and "trie-like" objects etc.